- Free reply within 15 minutes during business hours

 - senior translator vetted by Thailand's Department of Consular Affairs on staff for Filipino / Tagalog

 When a client books us for a Name Change Certificate → Filipino / Tagalog conversion, it almost always sits inside a bigger life decision — moving, marrying, buying, hiring, inheriting — and the file simply cannot bounce.
-Whether you are an HR manager preparing a cohort of secondments or an individual handling one personal file, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the page below sets out fees, timelines and the small details (name spelling, validity periods, supporting copies) that most often cause embassy rejections — so you can plan accurately before the document leaves your hand.
+Whether you are an HR manager preparing a cohort of secondments or an individual handling one personal file, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.

-Our Filipino / Tagalog desk has handled thousands of Name Change Certificate cases for purposes ranging from aligning name across passport, marriage certificate, transcript, estate / inheritance abroad.
+Our Filipino / Tagalog desk handles Name Change Certificate cases week in, week out, for purposes ranging from estate / inheritance abroad, aligning name across passport, marriage certificate, transcript.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Filipino / Tagalog reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Name Change Certificate.
+The sections below cover process order, Filipino / Tagalog regional practice, preparation checklists, and terminology for your Name Change Certificate.

 Why a specialist Filipino / Tagalog translator matters for Name Change Certificate